Liverpool and FSG owners 'leads contingent' to Saudi and meets with governor

-Liverpool and FSG owner John Henry 'leads contingent' to Saudi Arabia and meets with governor
+Liverpool and FSG owner John Henry 'leads contingent' to Saudi Arabia and meets with Newcastle chairman

 Liverpool principal owner John Henry reportedly 'led a contingent' to Saudi Arabia amid a recent investment made by Fenway Sports Group (FSG).